 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-rnaturalearth — by Philippe Massicotte, a year ago
+rnaturalearth — by Philippe Massicotte, 4 months ago

 World Map Data from Natural Earth